-My research focuses on the neural organization of social knowledge – how our brains make sense of other people's thoughts, feelings, traits, situations, actions, and relationships.
-I try to understand how the mind distills the enormous complexity of the social world down to its essential ingredients, and how it uses these ingredients to make useful predictions about others.
-To this end, I use fMRI to examine patterns of neural activity elicited by thinking about other people with various traits and mental states, or in different situations or relationships, or performing different actions.
-With multivariate pattern analysis and feature-space encoding models, I try to determine which theoretical dimensions or groupings best account for the corresponding neural representations.
+My research focuses on the neural organization of social knowledge – how our brains make sense of other people's thoughts, feelings, traits, situations, and actions.
+I try to understand how the mind distills the enormous complexity of the social world down to its essential ingredients.
+To this end, I use fMRI to examine patterns of neural activity elicited by thinking about other people with various traits and mental states, or performing different actions.
+I then use pattern analyses try to determine which theoretical dimensions or groupings best account for the corresponding neural representations.
 For accessible summaries of research in this vein, see my blog here and here.

 In addition to my main line of research in social cognition, I also moonlight as a wine researcher.
 I have a long-standing interest in wine, in large part due to the fact that my parents are both wine microbiologists.
 I have collaborated with them in their efforts to develop chemometric approaches to microbial identification by providing quantitative analytic support.
 The techniques we have developed will allow winemakers to more rapidly and inexpensively understand the microbial populations in grapes coming in from the field or juice undergoing fermentation.
 I also integrate my interests in wine and web research by using text analysis of online tasting notes to understand how people use wine descriptors.

 © 2019 Mark Allen Thornton.
 All rights reserved.